-- 1. Within settlement areas, mandatory buffers from natural heritage features and areas are required.
-The width of an ecologically appropriate buffer would be determined through an environmental impact study and/or hydrological evaluation at the time an application for development or site alteration is made, or through the completion of a Subwatershed Study in support of a secondary plan or other similar scales of development.
-The width of the buffer would be based on the sensitivity of the ecological functions from the proposed development or site alteration, and the potential for impacts to the feature and ecological functions as a result of the proposed change in land use. - 2.
-Development or site alteration will not be permitted in the mandatory buffer, with the exception of that described in D.4.1.3 or infrastructure serving the agricultural sector unless it has been demonstrated through the preparation of an environmental impact study that there will be no negative impacts, and the buffer will continue to provide the ecological function for which it was intended.
+1. Within settlement areas, mandatory buffers from natural heritage features and areas are required.
+The width of an ecologically appropriate buffer would be determined through an environmental impact study and/or hydrological evaluation at the time an application for development or site alteration is made, or through the completion of a subwatershed study in support of a secondary plan or other similar scales of development.
+The width of the buffer would be based on the sensitivity of the ecological functions from the proposed development or site alteration, and the potential for impacts to the feature and ecological functions as a result of the proposed change in land use.

-3. Notwithstanding any other policy in this Plan, the Conservation Authority has its own buffer requirements for watercourses which will apply.
-Reductions in any buffer required by the Conservation Authority may be considered in settlement areas where supported by a site-specific study that is approved by the Town and the Conservation Authority.
+- 2. Development or site alteration will not be permitted in the mandatory buffer, with the exception of that described in D.4.1.3 or infrastructure serving the agricultural sector unless it has been demonstrated through the preparation of an environmental impact study that there will be no negative impacts, and the buffer will continue to provide the ecological function for which it was intended. - 3.
+Notwithstanding any other policy in this Plan, the conservation authority has its own buffer requirements for watercourses which will apply.
+Reductions in any buffer required by the conservation authority may be considered in settlement areas where supported by a site-specific study that is approved by the Town and the conservation authority. - 4.
+Minimum buffers will be recognized as a vegetation protection zone, and replanting may be required and subject to an invasive species management plan or restoration plan.